chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 	* Configure it as the Concert Keyboardist midi input as shown in Audio and Midi Settings in [Settings Tools].
 	* Be sure your controller is active when Concert Keyboardist is started.
 	* Remember that even on a midi ketboard,  Concert keyboardist will only trigger the notes in the midi file no matter what keys you press.
 The advantages are that you may prefer the touch of your own keyboard, and if your controller is velocity sensitive you will be able to control note loudness.
+	* If you set your keyboard to send on midi channel 13 or less, note velocities from the keyboard control the velocities of target notes and their chained notes.
+If you set your keyboard to send on midi channel 16, note velocities are taken from the midi score.
 * Preferably choose a piano-like sound on your synthesizer.
 * After setting up, go to the [Quick Start to Playing].